Brain Stimulation Therapies

 DBS: How it works

 DBS works by sending electrical pulses to specific brain areas.
 It requires surgery to implant electrodes in the brain.
-Although it is unclear exactly how DBS works, researchers believe that it uses electrical pulses to help "reset" the malfunctioning area of the brain so that it works normally again.
+Although it is unclear exactly how DBS works, researchers believe it uses electrical pulses to help "reset" malfunctioning networks in the brain.

 Prior to the procedure, scans of the brain are taken using MRI, which the surgeon uses as a guide to determine where to place the electrodes during surgery.